Final Fantasy VII Rebirth Remains in 1st on the the French Charts, WWE 2K24 Debuts in 4th

-Final Fantasy VII Rebirth (PS5) has remained in first place on the French charts for week 10, 2024, according to SELL.
-The Deluxe Edition dropped out of the top five.
+Final Fantasy VII Rebirth (PS5) has remained in first place on the French charts for week 11, 2024, according to SELL.

 Super Mario Bros.
-Wonder (NS) is up one spot to second place and Mario Kart 8 Deluxe (NS) is up from fourth to third place.
+Wonder (NS) and Mario Kart 8 Deluxe (NS) remained in second and third places, respectively.
+EA Sports FC 24 (PS5) re-entered the top five in fourth place.
 Mario vs. Donkey Kong (NS) remained in fifth place.

 Top sellers per system were as follows: